berkeley-scf/tutorial-parallelization/parallel-R.md

 Also note that the output for each iteration is simply the result of the last line in the `{ }` body of the foreach statement.

+Here’s the syntax when using newer (version 1.0.0 and later) versions of `doFuture`:

 ``` r
 source('rf.R')  # loads in data (X and Y) and looFit()
 ```